dmakarov/svm/spec.md

 In the context of Solana Validator the main entity external to SVM is bank.
-It creates an SVM, submits transactions for execution and receives results of transaction execution from SVM. (currently SVM doesn’t exist as a separate data structure, this document should define it in the functonal model section).
+It creates an SVM, submits transactions for execution and receives results of transaction execution from SVM.

 [SVM Context diagram should be added]